 Famous as the birthplace of “life, liberty, and the pursuit of happiness,” the cradle of liberty offers much more than cobblestone streets and historical landmarks.
 Cultural, culinary, artistic, and ethnic treasures abound in this city and its surrounding countryside.

 Philadelphia is a dynamic city, sunup or sundown.
-By day, explore four centuries of history and architecture, quaint neighborhoods, remarkable museum collections and endless shopping.
-When the sun sets, the city heats up with acclaimed performing arts, candlelight tours, delectable dining and thriving nightlife.
+By day, explore four centuries of history and architecture, quaint neighborhoods, remarkable museum collections, and endless shopping.
+When the sun sets, the city heats up with acclaimed performing arts, candlelight tours, delectable dining, and a thriving nightlife.

-The heart of historical, business and cultural activity, gay and otherwise, is Center City (the local term for downtown).
-Compact and easy-to-navigate streets, place the city at your feet – literally.
+The heart of historical, business, and cultural activity, gay and otherwise, is Center City (the local term for downtown).
+Compact and easy-to-navigate streets place the city at your feet.
 Bring comfortable shoes, because this town is made for walking.
 Getting to Philadelphia is almost as easy as getting around town once you arrive.
-The city is served by Philadelphia International Airport, Amtrak and SEPTA, Greyhound and the Interstate Highway System, linking Philadelphia with the rest of North America and the world, serve the city.

 What a vibrant city!
-It’s new skyscrapers, reaching far above William Penn’s hat, atop City Hall, portray a revitalized community.
-Visit Philadelphia’s art museums, Convention Center, the Gayborhood / Midtown Village, historical district, go shopping or enjoy entertainment areas.
-You’ll find an ongoing kaleidoscope of events, happenings and fun.
+Its new skyscrapers, reaching far above William Penn’s hat, atop City Hall, portray a revitalized community.
+Visit Philadelphia’s art museums, Convention Center, the Gayborhood / Midtown Village, historical district, go shopping, or enjoy the numerous entertainment areas.
+You’ll find an ongoing kaleidoscope of events, happenings ,and fun.

 Philadelphia Featured Hotels